Why are we doing this research?

-The 'Sex and Gender Policies in Health and Medical Research' project focuses on the understanding, promotion and development of policies for sex and gender sensitive research across the medical research pipeline.
+The ‘Sex and Gender Policies in Health and Medical Research’ project focuses on the understanding, promotion and development of policies for sex and gender sensitive research across the health and medical research ecosystem within Australia.
+We examine what policies exist, the barriers and facilitators to developing and implementing such policies, provide examples of existing policies and show how to incorporate sex and gender policies across the spectrum of health and medicine.

 This research and the development of policies incorporating sex and gender disaggregated research data will help ensure that Australian health research and science continues to be world leading, will provide better healthcare outcomes for all Australians, and will demonstrate a reduction in the economic health burden on Australia’s economy.